Halytskyi/SmartThings/home-cluster/components/ps-with-monitoring/README.md

 # Power Supply with Monitoring

-This is version 2 with power supplies on 18V and 24V and included input for connecting Solar Batteries on 24V.
+This is version 3 with power supplies on 18V and 24V and included input for connecting Solar Batteries on 24V.

 ## Description

-Power Supply Monitoring module was developed for measure voltage, current and power consumption on AC line, PS outputs and Solar Batteries input with ability send data to server via [PJON protocol](https://github.com/gioblu/PJON).
+Power Supply Monitoring module was developed for measure voltage, current and power consumption on AC line, PS outputs and Solar Batteries input with ability send data to server via **i2c protocol**.

 ## Main functions

-- measure voltage, curent and power consumption on PS outputs, Solar Batteries input and dc-dc converter;
+- measure voltage, curent and power consumption on PS outputs, Solar Batteries input and dc-dc converters;
 - measure AC line parameters: Voltage, Current, Power, Energy, Frequency and Power factor;
 - measuring temperature on PS outputs and dc-dc converters;
-- send data to server via [PJON protocol](https://github.com/gioblu/PJON)
+- send data to server via i2c protocol.

-## PJON Specification
+## Specification

-- PJON TxRx Bus Server ID: _1_
-- PJON Tx Bus Server ID: _6_
-- PJON Bus Device ID: _15_
-- PJON Strategy: _SoftwareBitBang_
+- i2c address: 0x14

 ## Requirements and components for Power Supply